Drakesmith Group - Iron and Immunity

 Iron is critical for life: too little can halt DNA synthesis and energy metabolism; but too much can generate toxic reactive oxygen species.
 Furthermore, iron is an essential nutrient for the growth of pathogens, but is also required for the immune system that fights infections.
 For example, during infection the host sequesters iron in an attempt to starve pathogens as part of the innate immune response, while T cells and B cells need iron for their function to clear the infection.

 The hormone hepcidin controls the amount and distribution of iron in the body; expression of hepcidin is controlled by a combination of iron concentrations in the body, inflammation, and the requirement for iron to make red blood cells.
-Through collaborators in Europe, the US, Africa and Sri Lanka we have made significant contributions to how hepcidin and iron are controlled in health and disease, including anaemia, iron deficiency, HIV, HCV and typhoid fever.
-We utilise experimental models of key diseases, including malaria, to manipulate hepcidin during infection and understand how iron affects immunity and the outcome of infection.
+We have made significant contributions to understanding how hepcidin and iron are controlled in health and disease, including iron deficiency, thalassaemia, HIV, HCV and typhoid fever.
+We utilise experimental models of key diseases, including malaria and tumour models, and manipulate hepcidin to test how controlling iron homeostasis influences the course of disease.

-Future work will cover three areas; 1) how iron and hepcidin control the Plasmodium life-cycle, the efficacy of anti-malarial drugs and the development and resolution of malarial anaemia; 2) how iron availability influences adaptive immunity, in terms of a) how iron is trafficked within lymph nodes and the spleen; b) how iron acquisition by lymphocytes and their haematopoietic progenitors influences cellular metabolism, differentiation and function; c) how iron availability impacts the immune response to vaccines, protection from infections, and immunotherapy of cancer; and 3) using our knowledge of the regulation and action of hepcidin to improve treatment of a) anaemia in the developing world, and in pregnancy and pre- and post-operative patients in UK setting, and b) iron overloading disorders including thalassaemia and haemochromatosis.
+Future work will look at how iron availability influences adaptive immunity, in terms of a) how iron is trafficked within lymph nodes and the spleen to ensure supply for lymphocytes; b) how iron acquisition by lymphocytes and their haematopoietic progenitors influences cellular metabolism, differentiation and function; c) how iron availability impacts the immune response to vaccines, protection from infections, autoimmunity, and immunotherapy of cancer.

 Students will be trained to utilise flow and mass cytometry, animal models of altered iron metabolism, infection and immunity, a portfolio of in vitro cell culture assays and analytical methodology, statistical approaches, and will have access to the WIMM imaging facilities and bioinformatics centre.
 We also undertake collaborations overseas especially with the MRC Unit in The Gambia and students will have the opportunity to travel there depending on the nature of the project undertaken.